Treatments

-Interestingly, joint pain is frequently accompanied by neuropathy, and joint pain is usually improved dramatically by treating the nerve(s).
-The nerve may even begin the joint degeneration.
-Treating the nerves seems to be more productive when treating small joints, such as finger joints.
-It reduces the joint capsule pain & swelling, making the joint smaller and more normal looking.
+Interestingly, joint pain is frequently accompanied by neuropathy, and joint pain is usually improved dramatically by treating the surrounding nerve supply.
+The nerve may even trigger the joint degeneration.
+Treating the nerves seems to be more impressive/obvious when treating small joints, such as finger and toes.
+It quickly reduces the joint capsule pain & swelling, making the joint smaller and more normal looking.

 Peripheral Neuropathies have neuroglycopenia (a low glucose level within the nerve) and near nerve injections of dextrose rapidly reduces the pain and inflammation.
+Never use refrigerated D5W because the dextrose crystalizes out of solution, leaving you injecting sterile water.
+I store my bags of D5W under my examination table at room temperature.
+The pH of 4.4 is bacteriostatic; I’ve never seen the solution to be cloudy.

-My new treatment strategy for MS stands out for its safety, efficacy, speed and low cost, compared to the standard treatments which are designed to work through the CNS, but it doesn’t impress.
+My treatment strategy for MS stands out for its safety, efficacy, speed and low cost, compared to the standard treatments which are designed to work through the CNS, but it doesn’t impress.
 I don’t like the DMTs and infusions because they are not very helpful.
 On the other hand, we see rapid improvement in symptoms and get early remission (i.e., no further neurologic degeneration).
-The focus on the CNS is a waste of time because treating the obvious peripheral problems directly is much more productive in overcoming the disease.
+The focus on the CNS is a waste of time because treating the obvious peripheral problems directly avoids unnecessary expense and is much more productive in overcoming the disease.

 My MS treatment protocol evolved after I had treated many Peripheral Neuropathy (PN) cases.
 My first MS patient had the standard MS treatment elsewhere and his biggest complaint was numbness from his knees down to his feet for over ten years.
 At first I considered that he had Peripheral Neuropathy (PN) but his overall clinical picture suggested MS. And because of the similarity between MS and PN I thought I’d see how his MS would respond to my PN treatment.
 His leg numbness was gone at the end of his first treatment and his legs began to feel stronger.
-His symptoms continued improve with each treatment.
+His symptoms continued to improve with each treatment.
 His myelin sheath areas posed no problem either.
 His responses suggested that MS is likely to be a peripheral or mixed neuropathy.
 My treatment is so well tolerated that it allows for longer treatments to get as much improvement as possible per visit.

 While the CNS can be involved, peripheral and general symptoms are more common and these can prevent mobility.
 I prefer to begin with the mobility problems so as to get the patient ambulatory as soon as possible.
 Then I’ll treat other patient preferential areas.
 But overcoming pain and immobility are high on the patient’s preference list.

 Patients who have lived with MS symptoms for years, initially question their potential for recovery, but they find more hope and relief from this treatment.
 MS nerves have a low glucose level, and near nerve injections raise the nerve glucose to normal.
 This must occur in order for the nerves to recover their function as quickly as possible.
-The standard treatments don’t do this most important component for recovery.
+The standard neurological treatments don’t do this most important component for recovery.
 We’ve discovered that neuropathic nerves, even those dormant for years and seemingly beyond repair, can often regenerate quickly and return to normal.

 The first patient was a 53 yr old female who had Crohn’s since she was 7 yrs old; she had approximately an 8 out of 10 abdominal pain prior to treatment, but her pain rapidly subsided in 20 seconds (I timed it), proving the neurogenic origin of her lifelong struggle with Crohn’s.
 The injection turned off the cause of Crohn’s rather than trying to oppose the pain.
 This fantastic relief of Crohn’s occurred first in my office in 2017, and it’s been successful in every case ever since.
 The treatment is inherently safe, with no known side effects.
 No Crohn’s patient has to have surgery now.